China ramps up commodity exports as domestic glut grows

 Mid-sized producer Century Aluminum Co is considering launching a lawsuit against China’s exports.

-In the oil market, China sold a whopping 4.1 million tonnes of refined products overseas last month after Beijing relaxed restrictions on export permits in the face of weak demand and elevated inventories.
+In the oil market, China sold a whoppping 4.1 million tonnes of refined products overseas last month after Beijing relaxed restrictions on export permits in the face of weak demand and elevated inventories.

 That’s a jump of 68 percent year-on-year, surpassing 1 million barrels per day.
 Citigroup analysts said they expect diesel exports of 270,000 barrels per day.